 The law requires the student to provide appropriate documentation of the disability if the student wants to implement accommodations.

 Appropriate documentation of the disability would indicate:

-Below are some commonly used accomodations; you will work with an OAS staff person to determine your specific accomodations.
+Below are some commonly used accommodations; you will work with an OAS staff person to determine your specific accommodations.

 Did you know?
 Word and Excel, as well as Apple applications, have read-aloud features built in to their design.

 Unlike in grades K-12, you will need to arrange for your services as a university student.
 You will contact OAS, provide documentation of your disability, and request services.

 Due to your right of confidentiality, OAS does not take action on your behalf unless you request or authorize it.
 Each semester you will contact OAS again to renew services for the new semester.